-Substantive CPD Activities
+Substantive CPD activities

-Substantive CPD activities are those activities that have significant intellectual or practical content primarily directed to the relevant scope of practice (or expansion of practice).
+Substantive CPD activities are those activities that have significant intellectual or practical content, primarily directed to the relevant scope and/or scopes of practice (or expansion of practice).
 An activity can be meaningful or significantly connected to medical imaging/radiation therapy practice irrespective of the method or medium used.

-These activities must comprise at least 35 hours of an individual practitioner's CPD activities over the relevant triennium.
+These activities must comprise at least 25-hours of an individual practitioner's CPD activities over the relevant biennium.

-General CPD Activities
+General CPD activities